 Once your creditors are notified that an account has been included in your bankruptcy filing, they should request that the account be updated to reflect that on your credit report.
 If you've checked your Experian credit report recently and the accounts are not appearing correctly as discharged through bankruptcy, you can have them updated.
 Your credit report will include contact information for each creditor as well as instructions for disputing the information directly with Experian.

-Your bankruptcy records should include a schedule “A” that lists all of the debts included in the bankruptcy filing.
-Send a copy of the schedule “A” and a copy of documentation that the bankruptcy has been discharged, along with a statement explaining that the bankruptcy information should be updated.
+Your bankruptcy paperwork should include a document called a "schedule" that lists all of the debts included in the bankruptcy filing.
+Send a copy of the Schedule A, Schedule D, or Schedule F listing all of the debts included in the bankruptcy to the address on your credit report, along with a copy of the document showing the bankruptcy has been discharged and a statement explaining that the bankruptcy information on your credit report should be updated.

 Thanks for asking.